Scholar Handbook

 Attendance Policy

 Class participation is an important element of the coursework taken as part of the AHBR Program.
 As a program requirement, students are expected to physically attend at least 75% of class sessions for each course taken.
-Students whose professional duties or personal circumstances prevent them from meeting this program attendance requirement must receive prior written approval of the coursemaster(s), agree on an alternate plan to achieve course objectives and earn academic credit, and communicate both to program administration.
+Students whose professional duties or personal circumstances prevent them from meeting this program attendance requirement must receive prior written approval of the course instructor(s), agree on an alternate plan to achieve course objectives and earn academic credit, and communicate both to program administration.

 Note: Some courses have a stricter attendance policy than this overall program requirement – refer to individual course syllabi.